f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

   :width: 600 px

-**This is is how to train a waf, ferret out any false positives and why it is critical to get your policies developed from trusted sources during the testing phases of application development.**
+**This is how to train a WAF - by ferreting out any false positives early on.
+It's also an important example of you why it's critical to get your policies developed from trusted sources during the testing phases of application development.**

 Enforcing File Types
 ~~~~~~~~~~~~~~~~~~~~~~